 Why do Instagram hashtags work?

-Instagram’s algorithm doesn’t just guess — it relies on keywords, hashtags, and behavior to categorize content.
-Adding relevant hashtags gives it the context it needs to show your post in the right place — whether that’s a hashtag feed, search result, or a curated section of someone’s favorite Instagram feeds.
+• They tell Instagram what your post is about.
+Instagram’s algorithm relies on keywords, hashtags, and user behavior to categorize content.
+Adding relevant hashtags provides context for displaying your post in hashtag feeds, search results, or curated sections.

 Do Hashtags in Comments Work?